stephenrkeller/QC_architecture_of_performance_curves_poplar/Project_template.md

 Notes:

 1. **We can also couple a viability experiment in this project**
-2. **Function valued traits are dynamic, are the same loci always involved? **
+2. Genomics part to develop: **Function valued traits are dynamic, are the same loci always involved?**
 3. I do want to add an additional 3 levels of moisture(or other important environmental parameter), but just kept the 9-12 common gardens for now.
 I do have ideas and resources for how to analyze the added factors [here](https://github.com/adnguyen/Dissertation_temperature_adaptation_ants/blob/master/General_Notebook.md#page-2-2016-05-13-comparing-g-matrices-of-different-populations).

 <div id='id-section2'/>